nzzdev/Storytelling-Styleguide/catalog/pages/intro.md

 # About this Documentation

-This documentation is designed to collected and maintain the styles and components of the NZZ Storytelling team.
-As each infographic, chart or data visulization varies from case to case, this documentation is meant to serve as a set of guidelines.
+This documentation is designed to collected and maintain the styles and visual language of the Neue Zürcher Zeitung's Storytelling team.
+As each infographic, chart or data visulization varies from case to case, this documentation is meant to serve as a set of guidelines - and not unbreakable rules.
 Adhering to these guidelines leads to a more consistent presentation of design work in NZZ's print and online media.

 ### Component Stability Index